qbzzt/etherdocs/startingout/readme.md

 ```

 4. If you want to run your automated tests on Kovan you can do that, but it is slow and expensive, and tests could
 fail due to a timeout.
-The tests in `counter.js` cost me 0.0153 Ether (which luckily is free on Kovan) and about
+The tests in `counter.js` cost me 0.0153 Ether (which luckily is free on Kovan) and took about
 52 seconds.
 ```bash
 truffle test --network kovan